SDytewski/customtheme/README.md

 **Example 6**

  I installed the WooCommerce plugin and that was pretty straight ahead.
 In the Wordpress dashboard I could add products.
-The shop and cart icon are the only WooCommerce parts of the page.
+The shop and cart are the only WooCommerce parts of the site.
 All the other parts of the website are just pages.

 ![first-prompt](images/progress7.png)

 **Example 7**

  Next I came up with this slideshow.
 I thought of this idea by looking at my front page and thinking it was pretty boring.
 I got my pictures from pixabay which has free pictures that are open source.
 I integrated my own Javascript file in with my custom theme.
+I wasn't sure exactly how to do this but this tutorial https://wplearninglab.com/add-javascript-specific-wordpress-pages/ really helped.

 ![first-prompt](images/progress8.png)